cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 The process by which we classified the usage types is:

 1. Consider the pricing (AWS) or usage (GCP, Azure) unit: if it is hours or seconds, it is likely to be a Compute usage type.
 If it is byte-seconds or GigaByte-Months, it is likely to be Storage, and if it is bytes of Gigabytes it is likely to be networking.
 Most other units are ignored.
-2. We then further validate whether a line item is Compute, Storage, or Networking by looking at the more detailed usage type.
-E.g. if it contains content like “RAM”, it would be ignored.
+2. We then further validate whether a line item is Compute, Storage, Networking or Memory by looking at the more detailed usage type.

 You can see more details about this logic in following files: